 You find the house you like on this block; however, it’s a shining beacon of hope in an otherwise desolate grey wasteland.

-Some obvious issues with this situation
+Some obvious issues with this situation:

 Increases in overall house prices will have less of an effect on your property.